drift-labs/drift-vaults/ts/sdk/README.md

 yarn cli --help
 ```

+## Manager Commands

+The following commands are menat to be run by Vault Managers. `KEYPAIR_PATH` should be the manager's keypair.

+### Initialize a new vault

 Init a new vault.
 This will initialize a new vault and update you (the manager) as the delegate, unless `--delegate` is specified.
 ```